 Providenciales is home to the top-rated Provo Golf Club, featuring a course designed by Karl Litten.
 This expertly-maintained 18-hole course offers interesting limestone features and ponds teeming with birdlife.
 The club also has driving nets, chipping and putting areas, as well as tennis courts.

-Many resorts, hotels and luxury rental villas feature tennis courts, and lessons are available for those looking to learn.
+Many resorts, hotels and luxury rental villas feature tennis courts, and lessons by professional instructors are available for those looking to learn.

-For those wanting a bit more excitement, guided ATV and buggy tours are offered on Providenciales and Grand Turk.
+For visitors wanting a bit more excitement, guided ATV and buggy tours are offered on Providenciales and Grand Turk.

 Another way to discover wild side of the Turks and Caicos is take a day trip to North and Middle Caicos, rent a 4x4, and explore the back roads and lesser-travelled trails.